 American author, journalist, and lecturer Gail Sheehy wrote for more than fifty years.
-Her books include Passages (1976), which has been translated into 28 languages; the biography Hillary’s Choice (1999), about the then First Lady; Middletown, America (2003), about the effects of 9/11 on a New Jersey town; and, her last book, a memoir entitled Daring: My Passages (published September 2014).
+Her books include Passages, which has been translated into 28 languages; the biography Hillary’s Choice, about the then First Lady; Middletown, America, about the effects of 9/11 on a New Jersey town; and her last book, a memoir entitled Daring: My Passages.
 As a journalist, Sheehy was a contributing editor at Vanity Fair starting in 1984 and was an early contributor to New York Magazine.
-Her work has also appeared in The New Yorker, Harper’s Bazaar, Rolling Stone, and The New York Times Magazine.
-Sheehy’s most famous subjects have been politicians, including Robert Kennedy, Barack Obama, Margaret Thatcher, and Saddam Hussein.
+Her work also appeared in The New Yorker, Harper’s Bazaar, Rolling Stone, and The New York Times Magazine.
+Sheehy’s most famous subjects were politicians, including Robert Kennedy, Barack Obama, Margaret Thatcher, and Saddam Hussein.

 In her own words: “What is the theme of my life?
 The word ‘daring’ came to me.
 It was taking chances.
 When I fear, I dare.”